awesome-pro/realchat/README.md

    ```

 4. **Configure PostgreSQL**:
-   - Ensure PostgreSQL is running.
+   - Ensure PostgreSQL is running on port `5432`.
+   - Copy .env.example to .env and update the database URL.
-   - Update your connection settings in `backend/app/config.py`.
+   - Update the database URL in `alembic.ini` as well.

 5. **Run the backend server**:
    ```bash